taylorharkley2/NeuralNets/README.md

 (1) Install NengoDL (this is what we will use to build a DNN in Nengo) using the following command:
 `pip install nengo-dl`

-(2) Install Keras (this is required to use NengoDL) using the following command:
-`pip install --upgrade keras`

 (XX) Fork this repository.

 (XX) Open nengoDNN_ICE2.ipynb.
 Follow the instructions within the notebook to edit the code.